hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part1.md

 I like to think of it in four tiers: **regrettable, reliable, refined, and rock-solid.**

-Into the **regrettable** tier would go: in-house brands, not just hardware stores but also retail chains, there is also off-brand knockoffs and cheap imports.
+In the **regrettable** tier, you'll typically find in-house brands from hardware stores and retail chains, as well as off-brand knockoffs and cheap imports.
 Some are decent, some are best avoided, and you won't know until it's too late.
 That's the harsh truth: buying from these brands is often a gamble.
 And if you start investing deeper into their ecosystem, you might find yourself regretting it later.
 Lesson learned: *buy cheap, buy twice.*

 If your budget is tight or you just want to test the waters, go for the **reliable** tier.
 Brands like **Ryobi** and **Einhell** offer a surprising amount of quality and a broad tool lineup.
 They're a great way to get started without burning through your wallet.